MakeSchool-Tutorials/Tweet-Generator/P6-Linked-List/content.md

 slug: linked-list
 ---

-Linked List
-==

 We're going to take a little detour in this project to explore some core data structures and learn how they work.
 We'll first start with the [*linked list*](https://en.wikipedia.org/wiki/Linked_list) structure.

 So, what is a linked list?
-In its simplest form, a linked list is a group of nodes where each node contains both some data (the value to store) and a link (or reference) to the next node in the group.
+In its simplest form, a linked list is a group of nodes where each node contains both some data (the item to store) and a link (or reference) to the next node in the group.

-Data is appended to a linked list by creating a new node and referencing it from the last node already in the list.
+An item is appended to a linked list by creating a new node and referencing it from the last node already in the list.
 Removing a node is as simple as changing the reference from the previous node in the list so that it points to the next node in the list.

 We'll describe the desired behavior with a sample interface.
 Then it will be up to you to implement the linked list yourself.

 ## Specifications
 Our linked list must implement the following features:

-- Can store any type of value in a node's **data** property
+- Can store any type of item in a node's **data** property
-- Stores the first node as its **head**
+- Stores the first item in its **head** node
-- Stores the last node as its **tail**
+- Stores the last item in its **tail** node
-- Can **append** a new value
+- Can **append** a new item after its tail node
+- Can **prepend** a new item before its head node
-- Can **find** a value from linked list
+- Can **find** an item using a matching function
+- Can **delete** an item, removing the node containing it
-- Can **delete** a value from linked list
+- Can calculate the **length** of the linked list

 Here is an example interface: